openSUSE:Product highlights writing

 - Try to have application windows big but not maximized

-- Don't overload the screen with windows: 2-3 is really a lot already.
-Don't let it get too cluttered!
+- Don't overload the screen with windows: more than 2 really is too much, don't let it get too cluttered!

 - A quick way to create screencasts is to take a video from openQA.
 Otherwise, keep 'em short.
 5 min is bordering on too long!